 The kneeling posture, like some other positions which appear to us peculiar, is a historical one.
 It is referred to in the Bible, as well as by the Roman poets.
 It was taught in ancient Rome, among the Arabs, and in Germany during the Middle Ages, and definite rules were laid down for the circumstances under which it should be resorted to.
 At this present day it is still, at times, adopted in the rural districts of our own States, and more frequently than we should suppose in our cities.
 It is that position which is, perhaps, most universal among our Indians, that is, among what we may call the blanket Indians, those who have not yet partially succumbed to the advances of eastern civilization.
 Some of our ablest obstetricians, Fellows of this Society, who have given me their opinions upon the kneeling posture in labor, differ in their views in regard to its advantages and disadvantages; to one it seems physiologically correct, and appears most practically to favor the expulsion of the child, whilst it is frowned upon by another as liable to be followed by hemorrhage.
-We, however, do not hear of this as a frequent occurrence among the Indians, where the position is so common; in fact, we neither hear of this nor any other accident consequent upon labor, not even of prolapse, which might be supposed to follow; probably, because the position is only assumed during the advent of the more severe pains, and in the very last stage of labor.
+We, however, do not hear of this as a frequent occurrence among the Indians, where the position is so common; in fact, we neither hear of this nor any other accident consequent upon labor, not even of prolapse, which might be supposed to follow; probably, because the position is only assumed during the

-1 John Menaul, U. S. Teacher.
+John Menaul, U. S. Teacher.